schaueho/clojure-codekata/kata5-bloom-filters/doc/intro.md

 	"Elapsed time: 71.897087 msecs"
 	true

 Now if I run this a reasonable number of times, it appears that for simple element access the boolean vector is outperforming the boolean array, even if I'm basically doing building up a new partial copy of the vector all the time / for all elements.
 That was a welcome surprise for me.
+So, using a vector of booleans would be a viable next possibility.
+The road ahead, however, is hindered by the fact that Clojure does not derive a complex type for vectors, not even if you especially declare the vector to be of a certain type.
+You'll always end up with a vector or `Vec`:

+	kata5-bloom-filters.core> (into (vector-of :boolean) [true false])
+	[true false]
+	kata5-bloom-filters.core> (type *1)
+	clojure.core.Vec

+This is problematic as we don't want to just `extend-type` the general type.
+The way out of it is the use of `reify` which is just like `extend-type` for objects (that's actually quite misleading, if you look at the documentation of `reify`, go check yourself -- I would also recommend reading up about this in "Joy of Clojure").

+    (defn make-bloom-vector [size]
+      (let [bloom-vect
+            (ref (into (vector-of :boolean)
+                       (take size (repeatedly #(identity false)))))]
+        (reify BloomFilterImpl
+          (bloom-size [_]
+            size)
+          (bloom-bit-get [_ position]
+            (nth @bloom-vect position))
+          (bloom-bit-set [_ position value]
+            (alter bloom-vect assoc position value)))))

+As you can see, I'm using a closure to store the vector of booleans in a `ref`.
+We then `deref` the vector on get and `alter` it on set.
+This is especially set up such that any transaction handling (i.e. `dosync`) occurs outside of the implementation details, to account for the scenario discussed above.